Cole9712/Omniverse-Digital-Twin-Data-Extraction/README.md

 **Data Conversion**:
 `dataConvertor.ipynb` to convert raw data to Yolov5 format. `getCOCOdata.py` to extract data contains cows from COCO2017 dataset.

-**Data Conversion**:
+**Run Result**:
 Contains our 2 models information, including weights and metrics.
+Didn't include the dataset we used since it is too large.

 `requirements.txt` can be used to install all the dependencies for python scripts in our project including Yolov5.
 In order to run Yolov5, should download Pytorch with GPU seperately.